MLBurnham/word_embeddings/README.md

     - [x] Create initial list of 100
     - [x] Revise list based on lemmas
     - [x] Define a dictionary of synonyms for key words
+    - [ ] Create list of words where I expect no ideological difference
     - [ ] Add twitter handles for names in synonym list

 7. Construct word embeddings